 ~ Carl Jung

 - How might gratitude transform our schools, classrooms, and our lives?

 - What are the barriers to implementing gratitude in our classrooms and lives?

 - How can we cultivate balance in our classrooms and our lives with mindfulness?

 - How might we replace materialism and entitlement with gratitude and altruism?

 - How can we spread gratitude to the community?

 Please join us in exploring these questions, and many more, in this eCourse based on the best selling book, Gratitude: A Way of Teaching, by Owen Griffith, as Owen leads us through each session, filled with practical tools, real world examples and creative activities to apply gratitude to our personal and professional lives.

-There will be four sessions and a final live call.
+There will be five sessions and the course will include:

 - 5 – 8 minute pre-recorded videos of Owen giving an overview of the course, then covering the chapters

 - Full transcripts of video segments